 At night, when she tried to sleep, mosquitoes buzzed in her ear and kept her awake, and being unable to sleep, she thought.
 But.
 Wait.
 Maybe.
 What if?
 So?
 And one night she thought and then she laughed.
 Maybe she was going crazy.
-(Unigwe 2009:166)
+(166)

-The structural arrangement of the text above shows the mental anguish and confusion this character is passing through.
-Unigwe uses the syntactic patterning of the text to convey the mental and emotional state of the character whose mind is being mirrored.
-The graphological design of 'But.
+The structural arrangement of the text above shows the mental anguish, confusion and drifting this character is passing through.
+Unigwe uses the syntactic patterning of the text to convey the mental and emotional state of the character whose mind in being mirrored.
+The graphological design of "But.
 Wait.
 Maybe.
 What if?
-So?' in both the vertical and horizontal dimensions, shows the several ways this character has considered the issue under engagement and her inability to wriggle out of her confusion and social condition as a victim of sex slavery.
-The vertical dimension or paradigmatic (angle of selection) form of the words represents a conscious choice of words made from several alternative words available to the speaker.
-The paradigmatic angle of language permits the language user to make lexical choices from so many other words that are open to selection.
-The vertical structure of the words appears meaningless in isolation but stylistically appealing.
-It is essentially intended to draw attention to Ama's state of mind.
-The horizontal or syntagmatic (angle of combination)
+So?" in both the vertical and horizontal forms, shows the several ways this character has considered the issue under engagement and her inability to wriggle out of her confusion and social condition.
+Unigwe, therefore, uses the syntactic arrangement of the text to foreground the social experiences of the discourse participant.
+Also significant in the understanding of the speaker's mental and psychological being is the predominant use of rhetorical questions by the speaker.